Time Zones in Spain

 what is the dialing code for Spain?

-The international dialing code for Spain is +34.
-If you are calling Spain from abroad, you enter your international access prefix first, then 34, followed by the local Spanish number.
+Spain’s international dialing code is +34.
+If you are calling Spain from another country, you enter your international access prefix and then 34 before the local number.